jyannick/yaka/README.md

 If you want, you can install the Electron App to have a desktop version of Yaka.
 It is designed to always be a keypress away:

-- starts minimized in the system tray
+- option to start minimized in the system tray at computer startup
 - at any time, press `Ctrl-Alt-Y` to display the Yaka window
 - once you are done with it, `Ctrl-Alt-Y` will send it back to the tray

-This allows you to interact with your todo-list from anywhere, without having to grab the mouse.
+This allows you to interact with your todo-list from anywhere, without having to reach for the mouse.

 ## Privacy